garggaurangi/OSI-Model/README.md

 | Network Layer | IP header is added |
 | Data Link Layer | Frame header + trailer is added |
 | Physical Layer | The bits are sent on wire |

+## At the Receiever's end: Decapsulation

+Each layer removes it's headers until the application receives the original message.

+Enjoy the animation!